surebabu2007/blackwood-chat-app/chat_stack/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This is a Hackathon 2025 project by Suresh Pydikondala.

 ## Security Best Practices